dfm/feedfinder2/README.rst

 Feedfinder2
 ===========

-This is a Python library for finding links feeds on a website.
+This is a Twisted library for finding links feeds on a website.
 It is based on `feedfinder <http://www.aaronsw.com/2002/feedfinder/>`_ — originally written by `Mark
 Pilgrim <http://en.wikipedia.org/wiki/Mark_Pilgrim_(software_developer)>`_ and
 subsequently maintained by `Aaron
 Swartz <http://en.wikipedia.org/wiki/Aaron_Swartz>`_ until his untimely death.
+Dan Foreman-Mackey <http://dan.iel.fm/>`_ Redid a lot of the lib into a cleaner library.

 Usage
 -----